MotownMystery/Interactive-Map/README.md

 - find the current time in the capital city
 - add the choosen country to your "Whish list" or "Visited list"

+Click the link to see the result: https://newgirll.github.io/Interactive-Map/

 This project is still on progress, my goal is to:
 - make the website responsive,
-- allow to log in,
+- allow to log in(firebase)
-- save data (whish list, visited list)

 Technology used in the project: